 Earlier this year, we were awarded a half a million-pound grant from the Foreign, Commonwealth & Development Office (formerly DFID), in recognition of our expertise helping people get into work.

 At World Jewish Relief, we are aware of the need to be highly adaptable and responsive to changing needs during the Covid-19 pandemic.
 We are grateful for the support of UK aid which enables us to help increase economic resilience in Eastern Rwanda through a localised, youth-led approach.
 We are also proud to work with credible partners like SACCA, whose expertise and local knowledge is invaluable.
-You can read about our global Covid-19 response in other regions here.
+Read more about our global Covid-19 response.

 This project is funded by a UK Government challenge fund that supports civil society organisations to be a force for good in the world.
 This grant supports charities on preparedness, mitigation, and response to the impacts of the Covid-19 pandemic and their response in Rwanda is one of 33 approved to be delivered in 16 countries.